 Screens Express was designed to only operate when it is running and will not run in the background.
 If you close Screens Express, your sharable link will become invalid until you launch the app again.Internet Connection

-Make sure that your Mac is connected to a network and that it has access to the Internet.Grant Screens Connect The Permission To Perform Some Actions
+Make sure that your Mac is connected to a network and that it has access to the Internet.Grant Screens Express The Permission To Perform Some Actions

 When prompted by Screens Express, please enter your username and password so it can apply temporary changes on your behalf.

-Screens Connect will never get your user credentials.
+Screens Express will never get your user credentials.
 It will only receive the confirmation that you are allowing it to perform some operations.Accept Screen Sharing Requests

 When prompted, click on Share Screen to let the connection go through.